-Pros and Cons of a Stovetop Espresso Maker
+Pros and Cons of a Moka Pot

 - A Moka pot is an ingenious piece of machinery that works in a very simple way using steam pressure.
+That’s why you can make coffee on any stove (if you have a stainless steel Moka pot) and don’t need any additional equipment.

 - As a Moka pot doesn't have many complicated parts, it is also effortless to clean.
 In fact it has only three main parts, and once you disassemble it, it usually only takes a quick rinse to be done with it.
-Check out our blog post about how to clean a Moka pot.
+Check out our blog post on how to clean a Moka pot.

 - Last but not least, a high-quality Moka pot is only going to set you back around $40.
 When you compare this to the price of an Espresso machine, it is significantly less.